kavyak1604/Class_cpp/README.md

 2)Create a rectangle class with private attributes length,width;
 3)Inside the rectangle class:<br>
 Define a method area() to calculate and return the area of the rectangle using the formula: length * width.<br>
-4)Create a cuboid class that inherits from the rectangle class 5)End
+4)Create a cuboid class that inherits from the rectangle class<br>
+5)End

 ## CONCLUSION